Maya 3D: Plot

-Scared senseless, Geeta and Nirmala hire two priests to rid their home of the ghost.
+Geeta and Nirmala's suspicions turn out to be true after they perform the rituals and to chase the ghost away, they hire two priests to rid their home of the ghost.
 The priests, however, are conmen, and escape with their lives.
 That night, the ghost possesses Malan, who begins acting increasingly effeminate, alienating himself from Shaini and wearing women's clothes and jewelry.
 His family angrily confronts him, when it is revealed that there are actually three ghosts who have possessed him: a violent woman named Maya, a Tamil Hindu Man named Ramu, and a learning-disabled boy.
 With the possession, Malan kills a woman by hanging and a thug Wasantha by engraving him with his van.
 Malan's family ask a Buddhist monk, who successfully drives the spirit away from Malan's body.
 The ghost of the woman, trapped, reveals her story.